Offer

 |---|---|---|

 This difference matters when choosing a product.
 Some men want a dedicated rehabilitation device.
-Others want a system that can support rehabilitation now and also sexual function later.
+Others want a system that can support rehabilitation now and also help with erections later.

 The best option depends on your goals.
 If you want a device focused purely on recovery and tissue rehabilitation, one choice makes more sense.
 If you also want a device that can help with erections for sex, another may be the better fit.